Associate MEMBERS

 – Corinne Rostaing, Associate Professor (HDR), University of Lyon 2

-– Caroline Touraut, Ph.D. in Sociology, Research Officer at the Directorate of Penitentiary Administration and Research Associate at the ISP Cachan
+– Caroline Touraut, Ph.D. in Sociology, Research Officer at the Directorate of Correctional Services and Research Associate at the ISP Cachan

 • Methodology in Sociology and Ethnology

-Course Descriptions and Duration (596 hours of lectures):
+Statutes and Time Periods (596 hours of lectures):

 2018–2016: Assistant Professor in the Social Sciences, full-time, University of Montpellier